WebBreacher/thematrix/README.md

 The code (thematrix.py) contains functions to allow you to scroll (up/down or left-2-right/right-2-left) text on a display.
 Since I put two LED matrices chained together, my code is for a 128x32 total display.
 You may have to alter if you have a bigger or smaller LED matrix.

 I commented the code for ease of use/hacking (since my Python skills are rusty at best).
 I also left in there some code for displaying images (PPM format) on the display instead of text.

+# In Action
+If you want to see it in action/running, check out my YouTube video at https://www.youtube.com/watch?v=ve_ZMlnGpg4